Procedure for admission to the PhD programme in artistic research at NMH

-Results of assessment done by departments and research centres is passed on to the Academy’s Committee for the Artistic Research Programme (KUST).
+Results of assessment done by departments (and research centres) is passed on to the Academy’s Committee for the artistic PhD Programme (KUST).
 KUST will make an assessment based on these results, in addition to a general assessment of the applications:

 - Does the project have considerable flaws?